 Our Homing Policy is at the top of this page.

 UPDATE: two years on Nancy is doing very well but does have a couple of ongoing health issues which flare up from time to time.
+She is quite frail.
 But she is such a sweetie and would love a home of her own.